VanqCoding/FullStack_RecipeAppV1/README.md

 ## About

-Recipe Gold is a full-stack web application that combines a Java Spring Boot backend for managing recipes with a React frontend for a seamless user experience.
+Recipe App is a full-stack web application that combines a Java Spring Boot backend for managing recipes saved in a MongoDB Database with a React frontend for a seamless user experience.
 The backend stores and retrieves recipes, while the frontend provides an intuitive interface for users to search and explore recipes based on available ingredients.

 ## Features

+(Under construction)
 - Access to a collection of 13,500 cooking recipes.
 - Search for recipes based on available ingredients.
 - User-friendly interface for a smooth browsing experience.